-What Is Translation?
+What Is Arabic Translation?

-Translation refers to converting the meaning of ANY kind of text from one language into another.
+Translation refers to converting the meaning of ANY kind of text from one language into Arabic.
 The original text is referred to as the Source Text, while the translated one is called the Target Text.
 It aims to preserve the original meaning, as well as achieve communication with the reader.

 Translation refers to a need, a process, and a demand.
 Translation first came out of a need to connect with the world.